 Analysis and Diagnosis

-In the past, cancer is usually confirmed after tissues are sent to the laboratory for analysis.
+In the past, cancer was usually confirmed after tissues are sent to the laboratory for analysis.
 This step will determine whether or not a patient has cancer and its severity.
-Today, early diagnosis can be done, prior to laboratory testing, with AI integrated machines.
-A machine with this technology is being used in hospitals to give a better CT scan and x-ray results and reading.
+Today, early diagnosis can be made, prior to laboratory testing, with AI-integrated machines.
+A machine with this technology is being used in hospitals to give better CT scans, x-ray results, and reading.
 The high-tech machine from introversion is able to detect suspicious lesions and nodules.
 This way, doctors are able to give early detection to lung cancer patients thus treatment is started early which leaves a better chance at recovery.

-AI has opened advancements in healthcare treatments for a patient, in monitoring the treatment, and in providing better treatment plans for them.
-AiCure, an app that helps the patient take their medications on time, adhere to the doctor’s advice, and stick to other treatment routines.
+AI has opened advancements in healthcare treatments for a patient, monitoring the treatment, and providing better treatment plans for them.
+AiCure is an app that helps patients take their medications on time, adhere to the doctor’s advice, and stick to other treatment routines.

 Reduced Costs of Treatment

 According to Frost & Sullivan, a research and consulting organization, AI has the potential to reduce treatment costs by as much as 50%.
-AI technology reduces the risk of human errors in the detection and analysis of a patient’s medical condition, which in turn reduces the frequency of visits to the doctor.
+AI technology reduces the risk of human errors in the detection and analysis of a patient’s medical condition, reducing the frequency of doctor visits.
 On the other hand, its efficient early disease detection also helps in reducing chances of longer hospitalization, as doctors will be able to recommend alternative treatment routes to the patient.

 In so many ways, advancements in AI have opened tremendous improvements in the healthcare industry.
-It not only helps ease the work of doctors and medical staff but the lives of patients as well.
+It helps ease the work of doctors and medical staff and the lives of patients.
 Although the AI still poses risks, as the technology has not yet achieved perfection, the benefits outweigh the risks immeasurably.
 We can be hopeful that in the future, through the advancements in the AI technology, communities in remote areas that have very little to no access to any healthcare facility will be able to gain also from its benefits.